 WHAT’S BEHIND A NAME USED IN A NOVEL:

-“George Luckett” was created using the name of the British reigning monarch at the time of his birth, and the surname Luckett is a play on the industry prevalent in the town in which he grew up – Willenhall, famous for the manufacture of locks and keys.
-“Michael Fromm’s” first name is based on an American of Belgian extraction I once met in Sacramento, and the surname comes from a close work colleague whose ancestry was Belgian.
+- UNPLANNED.
+“Frances Mary” is the main protagonist and her pseudonym combines the names of her two sisters and the lyrics of Ave Maria.
+“George Luckett” was created using the name of the British reigning monarch at the time of his birth, and the surname Luckett is a play on the industry prevalent in the town in which he grew up in – Willenhall, famous for its manufacture of locks and keys.
+“Michael Fromm’s” first name is based on an American of Belgian extraction the author once met in Sacramento, and the surname comes from a former work colleague of the author whose ancestry was Belgian.

-- SHE WORE A YELLOW DRESS.
-Interestingly, this historical fiction uses a combination of real names with those that have been made up.
-“John” is clearly my name, and since most of the dialogue is based on my memories, that designation seems appropriate.
-“Jean Louise” is fictionalized, based on her real binary name and a character who is known to be intelligent, stubborn, and highly ethical.
+3. SHE WORE A YELLOW DRESS.
+This novel uses a combination of real names, along with those that have been made up.
+“John” clearly is the author’s name, and since most of the dialogue is based on his memories, that designation seems appropriate.
+“Jean Louise” is a fictionalized name, based on a binary name she was given at birth, but using the name of character in another novel, known to be intelligent, stubborn, and highly ethical.